A vanilla JavaScript Web Component for Leaflet using GeoJSON

 Adding a marker to the map could be done clicking with the right button in any point.

-x-leaflet-map:marker-pointed-out {
+x-leaflet-geojson-map:marker-added {

-target: leaflet-map,
+target: leaflet-geojson-map,

 isTrusted: false,